osb-group/osb-learn/programming/operators.rst

     Aoba = Aoba + 1;    // Assign Aoba to Yun first, then increment Aoba by 1.
 Yun = 5, Aoba = 6

 .. note:: Post-increment and post-decrement are what's known as *primary operators*.
 They have the highest precedence when compared to other unary operators.
 This isn't really a big deal, but know that these two operators are a *bit* more special than the other unary operators.

+There is one other unary operator that hasn't been plugged in yet, which is logical negation, or ``!x``.
+This will discussed in a later chapter when we utilize more logical operators in our code.

 Arithmetic Operators
 --------------------